USEPA/EnviroAtlas_DB/README.md

 A Repository for the EnviroAtlas Database

 Code in this repository hydrates the EnviroAtlas mapping application (https://enviroatlas.epa.gov/enviroatlas/interactivemap/) user interface and mapping functionality.
 - changes - this folder tracks changes to the SQLite db
 - config - this folder describes configurations for scripts
 - db - this folder contains SQLite db
-    - scripts - this folder contains scripts to maintain and export db contents for the EA mapping application To execute, you must have node >20.9.0 installed and run node ./scripts/db-csv-changes.js
+- scripts - this folder contains scripts to maintain and export db contents for the EA mapping application.
+        To execute, you must have node >20.9.0 installed and run node ./scripts/db-csv-changes.js

 ## Branches